raworre/github-issues/spectral-octal-number-issue.md

           - 01981
 ```

-Given the above OpenAPI specification, when linting we will get the following
+When linting the above OpenAPI specification, we get the following error.
-error from Spectral:

 ```sh
 OpenAPI 3.x detected